No matter how much you froth over your job, you can still squeeze a bit more outdoors into your workday. Here’s five ways to make it happen.

 Instead of calling in at your local, put your bush barista skills to the test by brewing up somewhere natural on the way to work.
 Parks are the obvious choice for a brew, but alongside a bike path, or beachside, are great options if they’re available.

 Your camp coffee setup should slide into your briefcase without any dramas, you can pre-boil your water in the kettle at home to save even more time out there.
-Even if you grind your own beans on the roadside (looking at you Tim!), your self-made coffo will probably take the same time as queuing up and chatting to the local barista.
+Even if you grind your own beans on the roadside, your self-made coffo will probably take the same time as queuing up and chatting to the local barista.

 If you’re lucky enough to grab half an hour for a mid-morning break, hit your nearest green space and get horizontal.
 Yeah, you could sit at your desk and scroll through your feed, or you could sling up ya hammock and put your feet up – and probably still scroll your feed, but at least you’re doing it outside!